Process 1000+ Orders a Month? Crush These 5 Fulfillment Challenges

 So, what’s the best way to get a shipping framework in place that will make your customers happy?
 Work with a 3PL fulfillment partner who can leverage their strategic locations, high shipping volumes, and long-standing carrier relationships to help you pull off the timing and pricing your customers expect.

 Fulfillment providers will typically have centrally located facilities, which can help shave delivery time off of orders regardless of where the orders are shipping to.
 They can also create optimized shipping strategies for each client because they have the flexibility to use multiple carriers.
 That flexibility can deliver significant cost-saving and time-saving advantages.
-For example, PFC has the ability to rate shop, zone skip, and consolidate shipments for cost savings and fast delivery.
+For example, PFC Fulfillment has the ability to rate shop, zone skip, and consolidate shipments for cost savings and fast delivery.
 And our high-volume drop trailer program with UPS, FedEx, and USPS allows us to reach 80% of the U.S. population in just a few days.

 3. Lack of Personalization/Branding Capabilities